Sayfan-AI/ai-six/planning.md

 ### Action Items

-- [ ] Gigi - fix unit tests (some failing)
+- [x] Gigi - fix unit tests (some failing)
+- [x] Gigi - run linters, formatters, etc on PRs
+- [ ] Gigi - Engine should reject command tool calls with pipes gracefully (later may be support pipes)
 - [ ] Gigi - Finalize MCP integration
-- [ ] Gigi - Github actions to run linters, formatters, tests, etc on PRs
+- [ ] Gigi - Github actions workflo to run tests on PRs and direct push to main

 - [ ] Gigi - Look into migrating the engine to Async IO
 - [ ] Gigi - try [devestral](https://mistral.ai/news/devstral) on ollama
 - [ ] Saar - Use models from model_info.py